Get up to 4 Free Quotes!

 Given its vast popularity, tile manufacturers have done their best to give homeowners as many options as possible.
 However, some present unique advantages, in price and function, that others don’t.

-Below, I will list the major types of tile flooring, as well as some of their characteristics, costs, advantages and disadvantages.
+Below, I will list the major types of floor tiles, as well as some of their characteristics, costs, advantages and disadvantages.

 Of all the tile types, ceramic offers far and away the most design possibilities and many experts agree that it’s the best bang for your buck.
 Ceramic tile is also known for its resistance to stain and colorful applications.